-Loss from extinguishment of debt was \$0 and \$1,195,410 for the three and nine months ended September 30, 2012, respectively.
+Loss from extinguishment of debt was \$189,323 and \$1,195,410 for the three and six months ended June 30, 2012, respectively.
 As further described above under the heading "Recent Developments", effective as of January 25, 2012, we entered into separate waiver and settlement agreements with DermaStar and Alexej Ladonnikov, the two holders of the Convertible Note.
 Pursuant to the waiver and settlement agreements, on February 28, 2012, the entire outstanding balance and all accrued but unpaid interest owing under the Convertible Note and the accounts payable held by DermaStar were converted into an aggregate of 1,835,830 shares of our common stock, and the Convertible Note was terminated.
-On February 28, 2012, we received payment in full for his 20% ownership of the Convertible Note (\$200,000) and its related accrued interest (\$28,521).
-We determined this to be a substantial modification to the debt instrument and applied debt extinguishment accounting to record a loss on extinguishment of debt of \$150,000 (\$200,000 Convertible Note principal balance less \$50,000 cash payment) for the nine months ended September 30, 2012.
-On February 28, 2012, we issued 1,454,962 shares of our common stock to DermaStar as payment in full for its 80% ownership of the Convertible Note (\$200,000), its related accrued interest (\$114,082) and \$56,087 in accounts payable.
-We determined this to be a substantial modification to the debt of \$856,087 for the nine months ended September 30, 2012.
+On February 28, 2012, we received payment from Mr. Ladonnikov of \$50,000 and issued 380,868 shares of common stock to Mr. Ladonnikov as payment in full for his 20% ownership of the Convertible Note (\$200,000) and its related accrued interest (\$212.).
+We determined this to be a substantial modification to the debt instrument and applied debt extinguishment accounting to record a loss on extinguishment of debt of \$150,000 (\$200,000 Note principal balance less \$50,000 cash payment) for the six months ended June 30, 2012.
+On February 28, 2012, we issued 1,454,962 shares of our common stock to DermaStar as payment in full for its 80% ownership of the Convertible Note (\$800,000), its related accrued interest (\$114,082) and \$56,087 in accounts payable.
+We determined this to be a substantial modification to the debt instrument and applied debt extinguishment accounting to record a loss on extinguishment of debt of \$856,087 for the six months ended June 30, 2012.

 As further described above under the heading "Recent Developments", on April 20, 2012, DermaStar agreed to convert the promissory notes issued under the Line of Credit Agreement and their related accrued interest, totaling \$762,534, into 193,047 shares of our common stock and a related warrant to purchase up to an additional 48,262 shares of our common stock at an exercise price of \$5.925 per share.
-We determined this to be a substantial modification to the debt instrument and applied debt extinguishment accounting to record a loss on extinguishment of debt of \$189,323 for the nine months ended September 30, 2012.
+We determined this to be a substantial modification to the debt instrument and applied debt extinguishment accounting to record a loss on extinguishment of debt of \$189,323 for the three and six months ended June 30, 2012